zeroabsolute/RESTGuide/README.md

 # Best practices

 In this section, we will briefly mention some of the best practices you can follow while building a REST API in Node.js.
-Most of the information is taken from [4, 5, 7, 8].
+Most of the content is taken from [4, 5, 7, 8].

 ## Naming conventions